FAIRODDS

 • Betting heavy favorites: Laying -10 goals in soccer is extremely risky

-• Not accounting for garbage time: See our backdoor cover guide
+• Not accounting for garbage time and backdoor covers: Late meaningless scoring can swing spreads.
+See our backdoor cover guide

 • Chasing losses with alternate spreads: Betting Bayern -4.5 at high odds to recover losses